Ajayysinghh77/bun-server/readme.md

   provider that scales from MVP to enterprise.
 - **Well-tested**: unit, integration, stress and benchmark suites ship with the repo.
+- **AI-friendly**: source code and tests are included in the npm package, enabling AI tools (like Cursor) to provide better code analysis, suggestions, and understanding of the framework internals.

 ## Features